kvngmuhy94/kingcounty-price/README.md

 8. Deployment
    - Deploy best model with Streamlit
-   - User input interface for Price Prediction
+   - create a user-friendly interface for Price Prediction inputs